 Often, when you’re working with a database, you don’t need to see the data with which you are working.
 Instead, you want to get statistics about that information.
 For example, you may want to get a count of how many records meet certain prerequisites, or the largest value in a dataset.

 SQL, these operations are referred to as aggregate functions.
-The four main aggregate functions used in
+The five main aggregate functions used in

 SUM.
 These functions all return a single value.
 Let’s break them down individually.

 The COUNT function returns the total number of rows that meet a certain condition.
 For example, if you wanted to know how many employees work in the Stamford branch of your business, you could execute this query:

 SELECT COUNT(name) FROM employees WHERE branch = "Stamford";

 The MIN function is used to return the smallest value within a column.
 For example, you may want to get the lowest number of

 employee of the month awards held by a single person.
 In